byamashiro/Research_Projects/README.md

 - Current options
   - **wget**: Download .tgz file, extract only HED*.SL2 and push data into memory, delete local files, plot (downloading to local)
   - **urllib, tarfile**: Read .tgz into memory, extract only HED*.SL2 and push data into memory, plot (time intensive, no backwards seeking)
+3) Download only the HED without the wget function extracting the low energy files.

 ### Seeking backwards with tarfile
 - The current method is inefficient as all the files in the tarfile must be first read into memory, then applying statements.
 The script currently is time intensive, possibly due to the tarfile existing online.
 A possibility for the time inflation could be that the script iterates through every element of the tarfile to load headers, then must repeat the process to press 'if' statements.